antfarmsocial/antfarmsocial.github.io/README.md

 # antfarmsocial.github.io

-This repo is for github.io deployment, see [main repo](https://github.com/antfarmsocial/AntFarmSocial) for more info.
+This repo is just for deploying AFS on the github.io platform, see [main repo](https://github.com/antfarmsocial/AntFarmSocial) for more info.